Sesame Seed Crusted Tuna Steak with Mango Salsa

 Recipe Tips and Notes

-• Tuna needs to be seared quickly at high heat so use an oil with a high smoke point such as refined avocado oil which has a smoke point of about 520º.
-Avoid using extra virgin olive oil which only has a smoke point of 350º.
+• Tuna needs to be seared quickly at high heat, so use an oil with a high smoke point, such as refined avocado oil, with a smoke point of about 520º.
+Avoid using extra virgin olive oil with a smoke point of 350º.

 Frequently Asked Questions